 Headset Microphones With Bodypack Transmitters

 These microphones are great for singers with choreography, presenters who make many hand gestures, or anyone else who needs to move around with a hands-free microphone.

-Sure, these mics aren’t easily hidden, but the fact that the mic is out in the open also reduces noise associated with the movement of clothing and other material.
+Sure, these mics aren't easily hidden, but the fact that the mic is out in the open also reduces the noise associated with the movement of clothing and other materials.

 - Click this link to check out wireless headset microphone systems at Sweetwater